hal/elemento/docs/attach-detach.md

----
-description: Get notified when an element is attached and detached from the DOM
----

 # Attach and detach handlers

 Implement `Attachable` to get notified when an element is attached to and detached from the DOM tree.
 The attachable interface provides a static method to register the callbacks easily  `attach(MutationRecord)` and `detach(MutationRecord)`: